 The typical house buying process follows these key steps, in some cases the order may be different especially with auction property, new builds, repossessions or where you approach an advisor having already made an offer.
 But we will provide further guidance as part of the advice process.

 Before you begin finding a property

-You will need to save some form of deposit to begin with (100% products have all but disappeared due to the credit crunch unless you have a right to buy with a local council or have a guarantor with equity in another property) as well as enough money to cover other initial outlays for things like furniture and legal fees.
+You will need to save a deposit to begin with (usually 5% minimum unless it is a right to buy property, a purchase from a family member below market value or a guarantor is available with equity in another property or cash to be used as a bond) as well as enough money to cover other initial outlays for things like legal fees.

 Once a property has been selected and you decide to make an offer, the formal process of the mortgage application can begin.